Retro Handhelds logo - ImageRetro Handhelds logo Text

 Pros

-• Good community support, multiple CFWs available
+• Well-supported by the community, multiple CFWs available

 Cons

-• Device can feel bulky
+• Device can feel bulky when closed

 3. The Best Vertical Retro Handheld for GBA: